jremington/Bell-103-modem-demodulator/README.md

 Inspired by Costin Stroie's Arduino code for Bell 103 300 Baud modem at https://github.com/cstroie/Arabell300 I've uploaded version 3.59 of that code, with (hopefully) improved debugging options for testing alternative decoders.

+I finally got a Fourier transform decoder to work with Costin Stroie's modem code, but it still has a high error rate when two of these modems are used to talk to each other.
+I tracked this down to the poor quality of the PCM tone generator and simple low pass filter.
+There is simply to much high frequency contamination from the 62.5 kHz PCM signal, and the tone generator needs to be replaced with a better one.

 The Fourier Transform method posted here has much lower error rate for character decoding than the delay queue/correlation method used above, but is too slow for a 16 MHz Arduino.
 On a 16 MHz Arduino, the FT decoder takes about 600 microseconds to decide if a bit is 0 or 1, so the MCU clock rate has to be about 10X higher.